Vary the distance along this new hike.

 View Brochure

-This is a relatively new trail and not on most people’s radar so it gets much less use that other trails in the region.
-Hike a flat trail through an open forest, which is very quiet and peaceful.
+The trail to Black and Bridge Brook Ponds is relatively new and not on most people’s radar, so it gets less use that other trails in the region.
+Hike a flat trail through an open forest, which is very quiet and peaceful, to a couple backcountry ponds that sit south of Mount Arab.

 The trail back to Black Pond is a great destination for those wishing a shorter trip, and that distance may be enough for many.
 Just above Black Pond the trail splits, right goes to Bridge Brook Pond and left drops steeply to the shore of Black Pond, which is only about 100-200 feet away.